 These towels are so fun and easy to paint, you’ll want to print a bunch of them for every Holiday.
 Bunny towels for Easter??

-– Stencil (this one came from Stencil Revolution**)
+– Stencils (this one came from Stencil Revolution)

 – Cotton Flour Sack Towels

 – Stencil Brushes or Pouncers

 First, before you can begin, you have to thoroughly wash and dry your fabric or tea towels.
 This removes any sizing which may interfere with the adhesion of the acrylic paint.
 Also, if the fabric is very wrinkled, go ahead and iron it.

 To begin, lay your fabric or towel on a table and smooth out any wrinkles.
 Place the stencil on top of your fabric and secure the corners with tape, if using.

 - For Fabric or Textile Paint: